[Written by Vanessa Jones.]

 The Fast & The Furious is an interesting franchise.
 It started with the original 2001 film, which was basically Point Break with cars, produced a few so-okay-it’s-average sequels, and then suddenly realised the possibilities in the fourth instalment.
 Since then each movie has been an evolution on the last, mixing and matching genres at random.
-Fast & Furious was trying to be a crime noir, Fast Five was a heist, and Fast & Furious 6 was a brave attempt at an action-thriller.
+Fast & Furious was trying to be a crime noir, Fast Five was a heist flick, and Fast & Furious 6 was somewhat of an attempt at an action-thriller.

-Furious 7, the most recent instalment, is an action movie.
+Furious 7, the most recent instalment, is an action movie through and through.

 Yes, the previous movie involved action, but Furious 7 is the first to really own the genre.
 The ridiculousness from the previous films has been turned up to eleven, and any attempt at plausibility has been tossed aside in favour of physics-defying stunts and Bond one-liners.
 It has everything except Bruce Willis shooting a helicopter with a car, and it is glorious.